istrope/CancerStFormer/Readme.md

 # stFormer

-A flexible framework for transformer-based analysis of spatial transcriptomics and single-cell RNA-seq data. stFormer provides tools for data tokenization, pretraining, embedding extraction, in silico perturbation, and downstream classification.
+A flexible framework for transformer-based analysis of spatial transcriptomics data. stFormer provides tools for data tokenization, pretraining, embedding extraction, in silico perturbation, and downstream classification.

 ## Features